 About

 I am Jorge (George) Chumbipuma, a Ph.D. student in Computational & Applied Mathematics at Rice University, working on numerical methods for PDEs with applications in scientific machine learning.
+My advisor is Dr. Beatrice Riviere.

 Research Interests